isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2006.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 ### Support Level
-Up to For SMEs: 80 of cost of equipment, up to $30,000 grant per unit.% for SMEs <br>
+Up to 80% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Specifications:
-- Removes ethylene from the environment, resulting in longer shelf life and reduced spoilage in produce.
-- No harmful substance must be released into the environment E.g. Ozone
-- Can be used in storage and production facilities.
-- Installation and maintenance costs are not supported.

--Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR -No change in vendor allowed
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
--The purchase of pre-owned/used equipment is not supportable

 ### Contact Information
-N.A.
+Web URL: www.roubler.com <br>Contact Hotline: 31636786 <br>Contact Email: info@roubler.com <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.